 The Lighthouse Pantry is a membership-based food club in Middleton, Rochdale, that helps people to reduce their weekly food costs and keep more money in their household.
 The Pantry has been running since March 2019 but has seen a significant increase in demand during the COVID-19 pandemic.

-Like us, one of the biggest challenges the Lighthouse Pantry faced during lockdown was finding new volunteers, as most of their existing team had to go into self-isolation.
+Like us, one of the biggest challenges the Lighthouse Pantry faced during lockdown was finding new volunteers.
+In short, most of their existing team had to go into self-isolation.
 Thankfully, a number of regular visitors and pantry members stepped up to fill the void, such as Angela and Alwayne – pictured above with Pantry Manager Carl Roach.

 The Lighthouse Pantry’s second big challenge was securing enough good to serve the many new families needing help, which is where we come in.
 During the first national lockdown period earlier this year, the Lighthouse Pantry distributed around 9 tonnes of FareShare food to families in need.